-On January 3, 2018, the Company announced the completion of a 1,110 meter sonic drilling program on the historic heaps, stock piles and waste dumps.
+On January 3, 2018, the Company announced the completion of a 1,110-meter sonic drilling program on the historic heaps, stockpiles and waste dumps.

 Assay results were reported in a news release of April 19, 2018.
-The results are encouraging as the head grade of the leach pads, estimated at 43 g/t, is over 3 times greater than the head grades currently being mined at the Rochester Mine held by Coeur Mining approximately 220 kilometres north of Candelaria.
+The results are encouraging as the head grade of the leach pads, estimated at 43g/t, is over 3 times greater than the head grades currently being mined at the Rochester Mine held by Coeur Mining approximately 220 kilometres north of Candelaria.
 Further, an average cyanide soluble silver content of 56% for leach pad material and 64% for fresh material in stockpiles, combined with their respective silver grades reported, provide a promising outlook for the project.

 Historic silver recoveries at Candelaria ranged from 42% to 51% of the total silver through the heap leaching ores crushed at sizes below 1 inch.
-Silver One believes that such recoveries may be improved by milling or HPGR grinding prior to leaching.
+Silver One believes that such recoveries may be improved by milling or HPGR crushing prior to leaching.
 HPGR is being employed at numerous mines throughout Nevada, including Coeur's Rochester Mine, with resultant improved silver/gold recoveries and reduced operating costs.

-The Company prepared various composite samples from the heaps and stockpiles which were sent to McClelland Laboratories, Inc. in Reno, Nevada for ongoing metallurgical testing.
-The metallurgical results will assist in determining the best methods to potentially recover silver from the heap leach pads, stockpiles and dumps.

-Preliminary metallurgical test results were announced on June 28, 2018.
-These results indicate that the average cyanide soluble silver content remaining in the two heap leach pads averages 56%.
+The Company sent various composite samples from the heaps and stockpiles to McClelland Laboratories, Inc. and Kapes Cassiday in Reno, Nevada for ongoing metallurgical testing.
+Preliminary results announced on April 19, 2018 indicate that the average cyanide soluble silver content remaining in the two heap leach pads averages 56%.
 These results are very encouraging, considering the heaps were partially leached by Kinross and others during previous operations.